csetiawan88/travel-gem-explorer/README.md

-# Tourist Destination Showcase
+# Travel Gem Explorer

-Welcome to the Tourist Destination Showcase, a web application that allows users to explore and learn about popular tourist destinations around NSW.
+Welcome to the Travel Gem Explorer, a web application that allows users to explore and learn about popular tourist destinations around NSW.
 Users can view destination details, leave comments, and engage in discussions about their favorite places to visit.

 ## Features